 6.1 Manufacture and Supply.
-Providence shall be solely responsible for the Manufacture and supply, at its sole cost and expense, of all Collaboration Compounds and Products required for Development or Commercialization of Products including, without limitation, formulation, labeling and packaging, in accordance with the requirements of applicable Regulatory Authorities.
+Providence shall be solely responsible for the Manufacture and supply, at its sole cost and expense, of all Collaboration Compounds and Products required for Development or Commercialization of Products including, without

 6.2 Manufacturing Plan and Arrangements.